 The V.M.
-Ybor Neighborhood was named for Vicente Martinez Ybor, Spanish founder of Ybor City's Cigar Industry in 1885.
+Ybor Neighborhood was named for Spanish immigrant Vicente Martinez Ybor, who, in 1885, founded Ybor City's Cigar Industry.
 The neighborhood contributes to the Ybor City National Historic Landmark District - one of just two livable, nationally designated landmark districts in the state of Florida.

 V.M.
 Ybor is bounded by Interstate 4 to the South, by E. 26th Avenue to the North, by N. 15th St. to the East and Interstate 275 to the West.
 This central Tampa neighborhood is walkable, easily accessible and an historic gem located in the urban core.